yuchen1024/Kunlun/README.md

 * thread vector is more efficient than thread array: I don't know the reason why
 * add mutex to lock bn_ctx will severely harm the performance of multi thread
+* void* type pointer allow you to determine the exact type later and provide a unified interface

 ---